nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 # Developer Guide

 This document describes the architecture and software implementation of the application, _Ha(ppy)Bit_.
-The document is meant for developers who wish to gain insight into the design considerations and implementation of features, and possibly expand on the application.
+The document will be great for you if you are a developer who wish to gain insight into the design considerations and implementation of features, and possibly expand on the application.

 * [Acknowledgements](#acknowledgements)
 * [1.
 Introduction](#1-introduction)